IPMUCD3/a3net_2025/Lecture_Day1_Bayer/README.md

-# Day 1: statistical modeling and shallow ML
+# Day 1: statistical modeling and intro to ML